 Online teaching at UCF is administered by the Center for Distributed Learning (CDL).
-There are three common modes of teaching online at UCF: Reduced-Seat-Time, or Mixed (“M”), fully online on the Web (“W”), and, the newest modality, Reduced-Seat-Time-Active-Learning (“RA”).
-If you hope to teach a class that has reduced seat time or is fully online, additional training will be required.
+There are several modes of teaching online at UCF, including the three most common: Reduced-Seat-Time, or Mixed (“M”), fully online on the Web (“W”), and Limited Attendance (“RS”).
+Additional modalities include options for synchronous video (livestream).
+If you hope to teach a class in any of these online modalities, additional credentialling will be required.
 Speak with your department chair about this training.